 Then the resort itself offers all of these options.

 - Concierge Services

 Tonight, I was ready to go back to one of those for dinner.
 I headed to Paula Deen’s Family Kitchen for my dinner.
-This small chain offers great food shared family style, and the menu feels more like home cooked food than normal restaurant options.
-This small chain has 6 locations and 1 is in Branson and another is in Myrtle Beach, which are two of my favorite vacation locations.
+This small chain offers great food shared by family style, and the menu feels more like home-cooked food than normal restaurant options.
+This small chain has 6 locations 1 is in Branson and another in Myrtle Beach, which are two of my favorite vacation locations.
 You will find interesting overlaps between both towns.
 I will highlight a few for you as I share details of my trip with you.

 This restaurant offers a menu that allows you to choose how many options you want for your meal.
 Then you choose which options you want from the available prepared items.